salesforcecli/plugin-packaging/messages/package_convert.md

 $ <%= config.bin %> <%= command.id %> --package 033xx0000004Gmn -k password123

-# package

-ID (starts with 033) of the first-generation package to convert

-# package-long
+# flags.package.summary

-The ID (starts with 033) or alias of the package to convert.
+ID (starts with 033) of the first-generation package to convert.

-# key

-installation key for key-protected package (either --installation-key or --installation-key-bypass is required)

-# key-long
+# flags.installation-key.summary

-Installation key for creating the key-protected package.
+Installation key for key-protected package.

+# flags.installation-key.description

 Either an --installation-key value or the --installation-key-bypass flag is required.

-# key-bypass

-bypass the installation key requirement (either --installation-key or --installation-key-bypass is required)

-# key-bypass-long
+# flags.installation-key-bypass.summary

-Bypasses the installation key requirement.
+Bypass the installation key requirement.

+# flags.installation-key-bypass.description

 If you bypass this requirement, anyone can install your package.
 Either an --installation-key value or the --installation-key-bypass flag is required.

-# definition-file
+# flags.definition-file.summary

-path to a definition file that contains features and org preferences that the metadata of the package version depends on.
+Path to a definition file that contains features and org preferences that the metadata of the package version depends on.

-# definition-file-long
+# flags.definition-file.description

-The path to a definition file, similar to the scratch org definition file, that contains the list of features and org preferences that the metadata of the package version depends on.
+This definition file is similar to the scratch org definition file.

-# wait

-minutes to wait for the package version to be created

-# wait-long
+# flags.wait.summary

-The number of minutes to wait for the package version to be created.
+Minutes to wait for the package version to be created.

-# instance

-the instance where the conversion package version will be created——for example, NA50

-# instance-long
+# flags.build-instance.summary

-The instance where the conversion package version will be created——for example, NA50.
+Instance where the conversion package version will be created, such as NA50.

 # in-progress